-There are many ways you can keep your immunity boosted.
-Getting enough sleep, keeping stress levels in check, exercising every day and being at a healthy weight will go a long way to maximize your wellness.
+There are many ways to support your immune system.
+Getting enough sleep, keeping stress levels in check, exercising every day, and being at a healthy weight will go a long way to maximize your wellness.
 Good nutrition is also essential for maintaining the immune system in top shape.
 Including a wide variety of nutrient-rich foods in your diet gives your body the nutrition it needs to help protect against illness and lower the risk of developing chronic diseases such as diabetes and heart disease.
 That’s where mushrooms come in.

 Fresh Mushrooms Can Help!

 Supporting Your Immunity

 - A 2006 study found that the beta-glucan, a polysaccharide that is part of the soluble fibre found in mushrooms, had potential anti-inflammatory activity, which may help protect the body against disease.2

 - Mushrooms extracts may also stimulate different cells of the immune system.(3,4)

 - A 2000 study published in the American Journal of Clinical Nutrition found that elderly subjects who were deficient in vitamins and minerals, including selenium, zinc, vitamin B6 and folate, also had fewer and less effective natural killer cells.5

 - A ½ cup serving of uncooked, white button mushrooms is an excellent source of selenium, and a good source of niacin, copper, pantothenic acid and selenium.
 You’ll also get some vitamin B6, vitamin C, folate and zinc.6